 |A Standard Reserved Instance cannot be exchanged but only modified||A Convertible Reserved Instance can have its attributes modified as well|

-Standard Reserved Instances from the AWS EC2 ecosystem provides an individual with a significant discount ranging to the levels of 75% when compared against the prices on on-demand reserved instances pricing.
+Standard Reserved Instances from the AWS EC2 ecosystem provide an individual with a significant discount ranging to the levels of 75% when compared against the prices on on-demand reserved instances pricing.
 Any of these can be purchased for a term of either one year or three years.
 Individuals or Organizations have the flexibility to modify or change the ‘Availability Zone’ or the instance size, networking type of the standard reserved instances.
-If you need some flexibility in the usage, then it is recommended of you to go with Convertible reserved instances.
-Usage of Convertible reserved instances enables the usage of different instance families, operating systems and / or tenancies over the traditional reserved instance term.
-Convertible reserved instances provides us with a significant discounts of up to 45% when compared to the on-demand reserved instances for a three year term.
+If you need some flexibility in the usage, then it is recommended of you go with Convertible reserved instances.
+Usage of Convertible reserved instances enables the usage of different instance families, operating systems, and/or tenancies over the traditionally reserved instance term.
+Convertible reserved instances provide us with a significant discount of up to 45% when compared to the on-demand reserved instances for a three-year term.

 To provide you a better understanding of the pricing, we will go through the following classification and segregation of the available reserved instances based on the features available against the prices that we are assumed to be paying for the offerings:

-These type of instances are recommended for you:
+These types of instances are recommended for you:

-A detailed pricing list with all the combination of region plus computing power can be checked from here: On Demand Pricing
+A detailed pricing list with all the combinations of the region plus computing power can be checked from here: On-Demand Pricing

 There is this other variant of Amazon EC2 spot instances, which allows an individual or an Organization to request spare Amazon EC2 computing capacity for almost up to 90% off on the on-demand price.
 These type of instances are best recommended for you:

-A detailed pricing list with all the combination of region plus computing power can be checked from here: Spot Instances Pricing
+A detailed pricing list with all the combinations of the region plus computing power can be checked from here: Spot Instances Pricing

 Related Article: Complete AWS Marketplace User Guide